TechnionTDK/jbs-text2json/README.md

 #### going over the Jsons

-here we had two ways to test:
+In this case we had two ways to test our output:

-1. the firsd method was to create a new JsonReader with the Jasons the parser made and going over every Json Object to see if the values are correct
+1. The first method was to create a new JsonReader with the output Json files the parser created and going over every Json Object to check correctness of its values.

 for example: